sameersbn/docker-gitlab/README.md

 ### Available Configuration Parameters

 *Please refer the docker run command options for the `--env-file` flag where you can specify all required environment variables in a single file.
-This will save you from writing a potentially long docker run command.*
+This will save you from writing a potentially long docker run command.
+Alternately you can use fig.*

 Below is the complete list of available options that can be used to customize your gitlab installation.